What makes this trip special?

 Feel free to bring your own pedals, saddle, and water bottle.
 You must bring your own helmet.

-E-bikes are available for a surcharge.
+E-bikes are available for a surcharge of US$500.
 E-bikes must be reserved well in advance of the tour so please do let us know when you book if you would like to use one.
-The e-bikes are high quality Centurion or Trinx e-mountain bikes that are well suited to the terrain and conditions of Bhutan.
+The e-bikes are high quality Scott e-ride 30 sub-cross e-bikes that are well suited to the terrain and conditions of Bhutan.

 Support